NickWaldock/Awesome-80s/README.md

 <br/>

 **Testing**
-- On testing it was decided that visual elements would give visual feedback to the user that the icon has been clicked, hover and a 'glow' effect were added as well as making the icons the largest visual elements on the page
+- On testing it was decided that visual elements would need to give visual feedback to the user that the icon has been clicked, hover and a 'glow' effect were added as well as making the icons the largest visual elements on the page
 - Icons were carefully chosen and placed upon a contrasting backround to represent the various types of sounds of a typical drum kit and to represent silence for the 'Rest'
 - On initial testing an issue became immediately apparent: When clicked, the sample would play but could only be triggered again when the sample had finished playing.
 The user can easily click faster than the time it takes for the sample to finish (around 1 second).
 Code was incorporated into the functions to reset the sound on each click: 'currentTime = 0'.
 This allows the user to play the sounds as quickly as they can click making for a better user experience
 - When the sounds are clicked they are automatically inputted into an array
 - The 'Rest' was originally an undefined object but testing showed that although the Rest was inputted into the arrays, during playback the it could not be heard to be creating space between sounds.
 This was solved by uploading and attaching a wav file of silence that is the same length as the regular samples
+- Vanilla HTML audio elements were originally used in the code.
+This functioned initially but became troublesome during development for the sounds to be played on top of each other, quickly, or in otherwise with more enthusiastic user input.
+Research led to finding the [Howler](https://howlerjs.com/) audio library as commonly used for such applications and was installed into this project allowing the audio to better act as intended
 <br/>

-**Result** *Pass - the user and design expecations are fulfilled*
+**Result:** *Pass - the user and design expecations are fulfilled*
 <br/>
 <br/>